 Late Payments.
 Let’s say you have a few credit card or loan payments reporting a 30, 60 or 90 days late.
 Late payments have the greatest impact on your credit score as payment history accounts for 35% of your overall credit score.
 If you can prove you have not paid late; that information can be corrected and your credit score immediately updated to reflect the change.
 You can also request a goodwill removal of late payments from your creditor.
 If you get an agreement in writing that information can be submitted to rapid rescore your credit files.

 Collection Accounts.
 Another example would be new information from a collection agency.
 You may be able to get a collection agency to agree to delete an account in exchange for payment.
 If you have documentation to support that agreement, it can be submitted to a rapid scoring service and your credit scores updated immediately to reflect that change.
+Even if you have recently paid a collection and the status has not updated, rapid re-scoring can quickly update the paid status.

 High Balance Credit Card Accounts.
 The most common rapid re-scoring involves paying down current account balances.
 Let’s say you have high credit card balances which are throwing off your credit utilization numbers.
 Remember, credit utilization accounts for 30% of your total credit score.
 FICO recently said consumers with the best credit scores use no more than 7 percent of their available credit.